Meaning of the name

 The nobility and the Teutonic Knights were mainly a conservative line in this period of reformation.
 They had to keep in mind that they could lose power and influence in the changing times.

-Towards the end of the Thirty Years War around 1630, Heinrich Falkenreck (1606-1676, 70 years old) and Gerd Falkenreck (1610-1700, 90 years old), one of his many sons is named Christoffel Falkenreck (..-1703)) develop a defense plan to defend possessions in strategic parts of Gutersloh.
+Towards the middle of the Thirty Years War around 1630, Heinrich Falkenreck (1606-1676) and Gerd Falkenreck (1610-1700), one of his many sons is named Christoffel Falkenreck (..-1703)) develop a defense plan to defend possessions in strategic parts of Gutersloh.
 This plan is developed together with von Avenstroth also named Osthus, an “uradliche” family that already exists in the Gutersloh region since 1134.

 The battle of Waterloo (18 June 1815) is the last big battle where the line Falkenreck has played a prominent role in line with their hundreds of years of military tradition.
 Johann Heinrich (von) Falkenreck (1793-1838) was officer (Fähnrich) in the Nassau army at the battle of Waterloo.

 American Civil War

 The cousin of Maurits’ great grandfather his father emigrated to the USA and his son fought in the American Civil War (1861-1865).
 His name was Louis Falkenreck and his battle unit name was: 6th regiment, New Jersey Infantry, side: Union.
 As of today the Falkenreck bloodline still continues in the USA.

 World War II